blt1339/taking_stock/README.md

 - Topic: Dividend-Oriented Stocks
 - Databases used: Kaggle, Yahoo Finance API
--

 ### Questions to answer:
 - What are the top 5 highest-returning dividend stocks in the given dataset (monthly vs. quarterly)?
 - What are the quantifiable impacts on stocks between March 2020 to the present?
 - What are the top stocks in terms of overall price growth?
 What is the overlap between dividend growth and overall price growth?

-### Title: Taking Stock- Dividends v Growth
+Title: Taking Stock- Dividends v Growth

-### Outline: Our presentation will be focused on the performance statistics of dividend stocks and overall stock growth metrics in a 2-year timespan.
+Outline: Our presentation will be focused on the performance statistics of dividend stocks and overall stock growth metrics in a 2-year timespan.

-### Definitions:
+Definitions:
 - Dividend-Stock: stock prices only matter during initial buy and liquidation
 - Liquidation: trying to convert stock to actual currency.
-- Variation: In dividend stocks, a consistent stock is, for practical purposes, one that isn&#39;t losing money over the course of its existence.
+- Variation: In dividend stocks, a consistent stock is, for practical purposes, one that isn't losing money over the course of its existence.

 ### Scope/Limits:
 - Where: U.S.(NASDAQ, NYSE)